 - property bought or created by either partner during the relationship

-- increases in the value of relationship property, income from it, or money from the sale of
+- increases in the value of relationship property, income from it, or money from the sale of relationship property.

 What is separate property?

 If it’s not classified as relationship property under the PRA the property is separate property.
 Ownership of separate property stays with the partner who owns it unlike relationship property which is divided equally.
 Separate property includes things like:

 - family heirlooms or taonga

-- gifts and inherited property which a partner receives during the relationship which that partner keeps separate.
-For example, in a bank account in that partner’s name
+- gifts and inherited property which a partner receives during the relationship

 What about increases in value of separate property during the relationship?